AbdeljalilOuafi/alx-files_manager/README.md

 - `npm run dev`: Start the server in development mode
 - `npm test`: Run the test suite

-## API Endpoints

-(To be implemented in future tasks)

 ## File Structure

 - `server.js`: Main Express server file
 - `worker.js`: Background worker for processing jobs
 - `utils/redis.js`: Redis utility functions
 - `tests/`: Test files

-## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

 ## License